 Other (please specify) 1 I answered "no" on the assumption that ALL LITERAL TERMS in the mark are disclaimed.
 If the disclaimer only applies to one or some of the literal terms, then my answer is "yes".
-2 I do not think this is a substantial issue - there is no significant pattern of registration of such marks to be alarmed about.
-3 There is no basis for proposing such a bad idea.
-4 I can live with this, but see answer to 6 above 5 In essence same question over and over.
-NO and still no. you keep asking the 6 no the TMCH should not go further .
-7 This could also give trademark holders unacceptable reach over ordinary words you can find in a dictionary.
-8 See above.
-9 How is this question not a combination/repeat of Q6 and Q7?
-10 Only marks where all textual elements have been disclaimed should be rejected.
+TM Owner 2 I do not think this is a substantial issue - there is no significant pattern of registration of such marks to be alarmed about.
+Registrant/TM Owner/Registry/Registrar 3 There is no basis for proposing such a bad idea.
+Registrant/TM Owner 4 I can live with this, but see answer to 6 above Registrant/TM Owner/Registry/Registrar 5 In essence same question over and over.
+NO and still no. you keep asking the Registrant 6 no the TMCH should not go further .
+Other